 If you've been injured as a result of service, or received an injury that's worsened before 6th April, 2005 you may also be entitled to a War Pension.
-Our guide (England, Northern Ireland and Wales) tells you how to apply, how you will be assessed and provides further contact information and details for organisations that can help you with the process.
+Our guides for England, Northern Ireland and Wales and Scotland tell you how to apply, how you will be assessed and provides further contact information and details for organisations that can help you with the process.

-And if you're out and about, making the most of these opportunities, there are several schemes for war widows and veterans enabling free or reduced travel.
+And if you're out and about, make the most of reduced travel costs.
+Apply for the Veterans' Railcard and there are other schemes for war widows and veterans, enabling free or reduced travel.

-Visit our Self-Help section/Finance and browse the various sections to see more suggestions.
+Visit our Self help: Financial and money advice and browse the various sections to see more suggestions.